janessatran/janessatran.github.io/_posts/2022/2022-07-17-100-days-of-code-log.md

 **Thoughts**: I wish there was more to read/learn from Just JavaScript!
 I learned about prototypes, the prototype chain, and plan on revisiting my notes just to better cement the learnings in my brain.
 I really enjoyed this read and I'm considering picking up a course to continue this style of structured, self-paced learning.
 I've often gone the route of learn-by-doing which I think has worked really great, but I also think there's something to learning from experts before you start tinkering yourself.

 **Link to work**: No links

+## Day 5: July 21, 2022

+**Today's Progress**: Went through Part 0 of [Fullstack Open 2022](https://fullstackopen.com/en/)

+**Thoughts**: Part 0 was just about the fundamentals of web apps.
+Even though a lot of the information was familiar/known, I did learn a few things (like various buttons/features in the developer console)!
+So far I like how it's a mixture of reading and then applying the new information through some sort of activity.
+In this case, it was creating sequence diagrams for various actions on different types of web apps.
+I am curious to see if I get feedback on whether or not I did the exercises correctly (you submit your answers in a repo).
+I guess we will see!

+**Link to work**: I'm adding the solutions to exercises in [this repo](https://github.com/janessatran/fullstack-course)